pairinteraction/pairinteraction/docs/about.rst

 - Is the lifetime of the chosen Rydberg state large enough for the desired application?
 - Is there a simple, effective Hamiltonian that can describe my system of Rydberg atoms?

-The software makes use of high-performance libraries such as Intel's MKL library and the DuckDB database engine.
+The backend of the software is written in C++ and makes use of high-performance libraries such as Intel's MKL library and the DuckDB database engine.
 This enables calculations which have been previously rather tedious/impossible like the accurate calculation of interactions between divalent atoms with complex level structures or pair potentials in presence of high electric and magnetic fields.

 To get started with the software, visit the user guide of our documentation.
 It contains :ref:`tutorials <tutorials>` such as a quick start guide, jupyter notebooks with example applications, and an :ref:`API reference <api_reference>`.